bshurikan/Beni-BandcampPlayer/README.md

 ## Key Features

-**1. Minimal design** that stays out of your way with 3 modes to suit your style:
+* **Minimal design** - that stays out of your way with 3 modes to suit your style:
   * **Regular Mode** - main window that can be rolled up into Mini or Micro modes to save screen space.
   * **Nano Mode** - An ultra-compact dockable player that can snap to the top or bottom of your screen and auto-hide (à la Winamp); and
   * **Image Viewer Mode** - a lightbox-style showcase (great if you have a second monitor).
 Zoom and pan artwork, go fullscreen, and enjoy visual effects.

-**2. Volume Control** - Adjustable volume!
+* **Volume Control** - Adjustable volume!

-**3. Info Popups** - Use the info buttons next to albums and tracks to view Album, artist, track, and supporter information directly from the player.
+* **Info Popups** - Use the info buttons next to albums and tracks to view Album, artist, track, and supporter information directly from the player.

-**4. Playlist Management** - Easily create and manage URLs and Save/Load separate lists.
+* **Playlist Management** - Easily create and manage URLs and Save/Load separate lists.

-**5. Import URLs** - Easily Load Artist Discographies, Similar Artist or Import Collections.
+* **Import URLs** - Easily Load Artist Discographies, Similar Artist or Import Collections.

-**6. Shuffle & Repeat** - Multiple playback modes for varied listening.
+* **Shuffle & Repeat** - Multiple playback modes for varied listening.

-**7. App Themes** - Choose from Light, Dark, Album or Custom!
+* **App Themes** - Choose from Light, Dark, Album or Custom!
   * **Album Themes** - loads color palette from each URL for a unique look that matches the artists intent.
 Palettes can be saved and edited - with a Prefer Saved option to override the default palette!
   * **Custom Themes** - Save an album theme you like or create your own with built in Theme editor!

 <div align="center"><img width="583" alt="Album Themes" src="https://github.com/user-attachments/assets/0a8959b6-0bc9-4ca0-b5f4-78ec3f8e13f9" /></div>

-**8. Account Menu** - Login to Bandcamp securely to enable **Follow Artist** and **Wishlist Album** features directly from the Apps Fan Account Menu and unlock unlimited streaming of albums you've purchased with a fancy icon and thank you messages.
+* **Account Menu** - Login to Bandcamp securely to enable **Follow Artist** and **Wishlist Album** features directly from the Apps Fan Account Menu and unlock unlimited streaming of albums you've purchased with a fancy icon and thank you messages.

-**9. Track Change Notifications** - Keep track of what you are listening to, especially helpful in Nano Mode when autohidden; adjust the notifications or turn them off in the settings.
+* **Track Change Notifications** - Keep track of what you are listening to, especially helpful in Nano Mode when autohidden; adjust the notifications or turn them off in the settings.

-**10. Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
+* **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
 With Global Support.

 ## Technology & Approach